Who plays Ernie Ball Cobalt Slinky strings: the documented pro users

 How was this list sourced?

-Each confirmed entry has either a primary-source citation (Ernie Ball launch video 2012, Ernie Ball String Theory episodes, interviews in Guitar World / Premier Guitar / Guitar.com, or the Ernie Ball artist page) or a documented active artist-relationship.
+Each confirmed entry has a primary-source citation: Premier Guitar's January 2012 launch coverage, Ernie Ball String Theory and Striking A Chord episodes, Guitar World video features, Ernie Ball play-test videos, or the artist's own social media.
+Linked sources sit under the confirmed table.
 Provisional entries are Ernie Ball artists where Cobalt is inferred from signature-guitar specs or aggregator evidence without a direct quote.
 We explicitly do not pad this list with guesses.
+This page was re-verified claim by claim on 2026-06-09; three names were demoted or removed in that audit.